Toilet Training With A Puppy or Adult Dog

 2. Food Treats

 Something your dog can consume quickly.
 Not a biscuit, which he must chew and then look for crumbs.
-I use mild cheddar cheese, fish4dogs star treats or frankfurter.
+I use mainly dried sprats, mild cheddar, or fish4dogs star treats especially outside.
+F

 3. A Lead and Collar

-I dislike Check Chains, Haiti ’s and Chest Harnesses, they are really not required.
-You can train nearly any dog to walk to heel within 5 minutes without the need to use any other form of restraint other than a good leather, nylon or canvass collar and a five-foot plus lead.
+You can train most dogs to walk to heel within 5 minutes.
+Without the need to use any other form of restraint other than a good quality collar and a five-foot plus lead.

 I manufacture my own collars and leads which are made of cushion web.
-A beautiful soft feel fabric that is kind on your hands and the dogs neck. see My Products.
-These are also British made.
+A beautiful soft feel fabric, that is kind on your hands and the dogs neck. see My Products.
+Which are all British made.

 I have also designed a device called a Jingler.
 It works almost the opposite of a clicker which tells the dog when it has done something right.
 The Jingler tells it when it has done something wrong.